Shaanxi: Western Triangle

 The Western Triangle is a new economic zone composing the three major city-level economies of Western China: Xi'an, Chongqing and Chengdu.
 It is believed that the addition of Xi'an to the Triangle will spur economic growth in the region and allow the city an opportunity to capitalize on the commercial potential of its high-technology industries.

 Xi'an Economic and Technological Development Zone

 Established in 1993, Xi'an Economic and Technology Development Zone was approved as a national zone in 2000.
 The zone is 20 minutes from Xi'an Xianyang International Airport, and national highways pass through.
 It has formed four pillar industries: automotive, electronics, food, and new materials industries.
 So far, the zone has attracted more than 1,700 enterprises.

 Xi'an High-tech Industrial Development Zone

 Xi'an HTDZ opened its gates in 1991.
 It was established as a "pivotal location" for investment by high-tech industry companies in central and northwest China.
 Established in 1991, Xi'an Hi-Tech Industrial Development Zone is a national high-tech zone.
-It is surrounded by national highways and it is 30 minutes from Xi'an International Airport.
+It is surrounded by national highways and it is 30 minutes from Xi'an-Xianyang International Airport.
 Furthermore, it is ranked in the top three high-tech zones in China.